Do you often feel dizzy — like the room is spinning? If so, you may be experiencing vertigo.

 Luckily, vertigo is something that can be treated.
 A variety of medications, therapy, and even surgical procedures can help with feelings of dizziness.
 The right treatment option will depend on your personal situation and your doctor’s recommendations.

-That being said, balance therapy like Cawthorne head exercises can help reduce sensitivity to motion.
+But balance therapy, like Cawthorne head exercises, can help reduce sensitivity to motion.
 These exercises offer a less invasive way to treat vertigo.